NeverI/t/README.markdown

 The hour has to be started with `@` and the dates with `=`

     $ t This work must be done before @13:30                   # for today 13:30
     $ t This work for =2020-12-15                              # this will create a due date with 00:00
     $ t This work for a specified datetime =2020-12-08 @09:45

 I think it is easy, but there is even [more](https://dateparser.readthedocs.io/en/latest/introduction.html)

     $ t This need to be done =tomorrow @14:00
     $ t This needed for =Friday                # this will be the next Friday
     $ t This =next_week                        # notice the '_' char, you have to use instead of a space
     $ t This is for =Dec-12

+### Task orders

+The tasks first ordered by ascending due date, then ascending created time.

+But sometimes you did not want to assign a due date for the task, but wanted to be in a higher place.

+Just toss some `A` somewhere in the task :)

+    $ t Its a task @13:40
+    $ t Its an important task AA
+    $ t Oh, no its a more important task AAA
+    $ t Its must be done in the first place AAAAAAAAAAAAAAAAAAAA

+    # so the order will be
+    Its a task @13:40
+    Its must be done in the first place AAAAAAAAAAAAAAAAAAAA Oh, no its a more important task AAA
+    Its an important task AA

+*maybe this will change to priority -> dueDate -> created*

 ### Taskmenu